The name Pettway is part of the ancient legacy of the Anglo-Saxon

 Early Notables of the Pettway family (pre 1700)

-between the 15th and 17th centuries; Phineas Pett...
-Another 36 words (3 lines of text) are included under the topic Early Pettway Notables in all our PDF Extended History products and printed products wherever possible.
+He was progenitor of the...
+Another 78 words (6 lines of text) are included under the topic Early Pettway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pettway family to the New World and Oceana

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England

 at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Pettway were among these contributors, for they have been located in early North American records: Joe and John Peat settled in Boston in 1635; Richard Peat settled in Virginia in 1754; Edward, and George Peat arrived in Philadelphia in 1878; Thomas Peart settled in Virginia in 1752.

 Contemporary Notables of the name Pettway (post 1700)

 - Vincent Pettway (b.
 1965), American professional boxer in the welterweight and super welterweight division

 - Jerry Pettway, former American basketball player

 - Kenneth Aaron Pettway (b.
 1982), American football defensive end for the Edmonton Eskimos of the CFL